shinbutou/msti_techin509/README.md

 * Course ID: TECHIN509
 * Quarter: Autumn 2022

 The mandatory course explores the fundamentals of Python again.
-Throughout the quarter, various challenges that were previously postponed
+Throughout the quarter, various challenges that were previously postponed were addressed